UWPCE-PythonCert/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

 A Single Question
 -----------------

-.. centered:: Every Test is an Island.
+.. centered:: **Every Test is an Island**

 A test case answers a single question about the code it is testing.
 A test case should be able to...

-- run completely by itself, without any human input.
+- Run completely by itself, without any human input.
 Unit testing is about automation.
-- determine by itself whether the function it is testing has passed or failed, without a human interpreting the results.
+- Determine by itself whether the function it is testing has passed or failed, without a human interpreting the results.
-- run in isolation, separate from any other test cases (even if they test the same functions).
+- Run in isolation, separate from any other test cases (even if they test the same functions).
 Each test case is an island.

 Given that, let’s build a test case for the first requirement: